 Margaux is an engineer specialised in agro-development, project management and financing.
 She has several years of experience in the support to producer organisations, particularly regarding the fields of certified agriculture and contractualisation.
 She implemented diagnostic studies combining agronomy, economy and social sciences, which allowed her to analyse the rural activity systems of producers on the East Coast of Madagascar, and support them in structuring cooperatives to develop village plantations.
 Through these experiences, she could interact with a wide range of actors, such as public institutions, institutional bodies, research organisms, private companies, consulting firms and funders.

-Graduate from Los Andes University and Colombia National University in development management and practices, as well as in zootechnics, Adriana has more than 7 years of professional experience.
-She is an expert for the design, implementation, monitoring and evaluation of development projects, particularly in the context of rural organisations’ strengthening, productive strengthening and environmental management.
-Her experience allowed her to support the programme “Colombia Transforma”, aiming at strengthening the capacities of the Colombian government and civil society organisations, promoting collaboration between different private, public and civil society stakeholders, for the planning and implementation processes related to peace agreements, and for fostering territorial development.
+With a master's degree in development management and practices from Los Andes University, Colombia, as well as a bachelor's degree in zootechnics from the Colombian National University, Adriana is an expert for the design, implementation, monitoring and evaluation of development projects, particularly in the context of community-based organisations’ strengthening, collaborating with the public and international cooperation sectors.
+She has more than 7 years of professional experience in project coordination, focusing on territorial development projects and also working with Afro-descendant and indigenous communities of the Pacific coast of Colombia.
+More recently, her experience allowed her to support the implementation of the USAID programme “Colombia Transforma”, aiming at strengthening the capacities of the Colombian government and civil society organisations as well as promoting collaboration between different private, public and civil society stakeholders in order to allow for a better planning and faster implementation of the colombian Peace Agreement and to foster territorial development.

 Romain holds a Master’s Degree in Geography with a specialisation in Globalisation and Development.
 He has specialised in cartography, spatial analysis and implementation of Geographic Information Systems (GIS).
 For more than 6 years, he has been organising field surveys and providing cartographic support on the African continent for development projects or in consulting firms.
 He is now involved in various projects, and particularly Resettlement Action Plans (RAP), in which he manages the design of GIS, the supervision of asset inventory campaigns, socio-economic surveys and the production of communication materials.